Perl-Apollo/Corinna/templates/rfc/method-modifiers.md

 In Subclass after
 ```

-# EXCEPTIONS AND STACK TRACES
+# Exceptions and stack traces

 An exception thrown in a `before` modifier will prevent the method it
 modifies from being called at all.
 An exception in an `around` modifier may